monero

 #7 Connect to the node with your wallet

-If you use the GUI wallet go to Settings and fill out Address and Port.
+Now, test your connection from your wallet.
+If you are using the GUI wallet, go to Settings and fill in the Address and Port fields.

 monero-wallet-cli --wallet-file /path/to/your/wallet --trusted-daemon --daemon-address ip.of.your.node:18081 --daemon-login veryLongAndRandomUsername:veryLongAndRandomPassword